Random-Cats/test/README.md

 - I added a toast thing that appears if the back button is pressed and there is no image to go back to.
 - renamed all cat pics to something like Cat_00000 with a new rename_files.py
 - updated paths.txt with 'bash code.sh' (will still need to update later so I don't have to manually do it)

+**7/31/2025 1:55 PM**
+- fixed the back and forward buttons
+- added a feedback button, need to adjust location on screen
+- changed "click for random cat" button to just a 🎲 emoji.
+The name of the website should be pretty clear as to what should happen
+- I really want to get this site working so I can hopefully get approved for google adsense and help pay for college.
+If people use adblock that's fine with me, I use it too lol